UVaCS-Sherriff/UVACS-2020Pilot/content/faq.md

 ### Do I have to be a CS major to be in the pilot?

-For the pilot running during the 2018-2019 academic year, we are focusing on students in the BSCS degree program.
-Students that are interested in the BACS degree are allowed to apply and we may choose a set of potential BACS majors over the summer to join the program if there is space.
-BACS requirements will be different than the ones listed below.
+For the pilot running during the 2018-2019 academic year, we are focusing on students in the BSCS and BACS degree programs.
+There are some minor differences in the requirements for each of the degree paths through the pilot.

 At this time, we are not considering students who are not pursuing a CS degree.
 CPE students cannot join the pilot at this time due to different course requirements.